Blueberry Inn

-Blueberry Inn is an upcoming satirical comedy film written and directed by Sonia Guggenheim and starring Jack Davenport, Sophia Di Martino, and Michael Maloney.
+Blueberry Inn is an upcoming satirical comedy film written and directed by Sonia Guggenheim and starring Jack Davenport, Sophia Di Martino, Florence Hall and Michael Maloney.

 Premise

 Blueberry Inn follows an emotionally-stunted butler who is inexplicably gifted a broken-down inn from his lord and is tasked with uniting three chaotic employees and a cheeky pig against the heirs' attempts to bankrupt the inn.